Pre-signing token risk checks from Windsurf

 Windsurf is Codeium's AI-native IDE with the Cascade agent and native MCP support.
 Once Hive is registered in Windsurf's MCP config, Cascade can call get_token_security and detect_rugpull on any contract address before recommending a swap or generating transaction code.
-This is pre-signing safety — the agent grounds its advice in real GoPlus + on-chain state instead of training-cutoff knowledge that may be months stale.
-Windsurf's strength here is its agentic coding workflow: when you ask it to write transaction code, it pre-checks the token first and refuses to proceed if the token fails the security gate.
+This is a pre-signing risk check — the agent grounds its advice in GoPlus + on-chain state instead of training-cutoff knowledge that may be months stale.
+Windsurf's strength here is its agentic coding workflow: you can instruct it to inspect token-risk evidence first and block transaction-code generation when the token fails your security policy.

 Hive tools used